SplayfunityDE/Roonie/README.md

 - Gradle
 - Docker Compose

 ## Setup
+Before going on make sure to check [if docker is installed on your system](https://www.docker.com/blog/how-to-check-docker-version/) because it is required for all further steps.
 It is possible to provide the default Roonie service with and without a automatic workflow synchronization.
 The only key difference in these types of provisioning are the way versions get updated.
 Without a workflow sync the container service has to be updated manually from the container registry using `docker pull`.
 It also requires the container service to be stopped during an update.

-First we need to provide a `.env` File to give the service access to all credentials.
+In both steps you first need to provide a `.env` File to give the service access to all credentials.
 It should contain the following values:
 ```env
 MONGO_HOST=123.456.789.123